Nomal Chandra Borah

-Dr Nomal Chandra Borah is an Indian Social Entrepreneur and neurologist who founded GNRC Affordable Health Mission in India.
+Nomal Chandra Borah is an Indian social entrepreneur and neurologist who founded GNRC Affordable Health Mission in India.
 He founded the GNRC Hospitals, the first Tertiary care Super-Specialty Hospital in North-east India.
 The hospital was initially set up in Maligaon, Guwahati with the name Guwahati Neurological Research Centre (GNRC) in the year 1984 with the active participation and supervision of Late Dr K V Mathai, the legendary Neurosurgeon from Vellore.

 Later, GNRC was converted into a limited company in the year 1985 and since then it has been involved in many pioneering healthcare delivery initiatives in North-east India.
 GNRC Ltd was officially formed in the year 1987.

-Dr Borah is the owner of the retail chain GNRC Medishop which provides hygienic FMCG products, grocery and personal care items and medicines.
+Borah is the owner of the retail chain GNRC Medishop which provides hygienic FMCG products, grocery and personal care items and medicines.
 He also serves as a Managing Trustee of Asian Institute of Nursing Education.

 Early life

 Dr Nomal Chandra Borah was born in a peasant family on 15 August 1950.
 His birthplace was Dubia village in Gohpur area of then undivided Sonitpur district of Assam.